jdcloudcom/en/documentation/Elastic-Compute/Availability-Group/Getting-Start.md

 	You can create specified disk type and capacity at the time of instance creation or create data disk from an existed snapshot (this type does not support modification at present and capacity lower limit shall be the snapshot capacity).
 If data disk Configuration Information is included in the private image, after your selection of a private image the configuration, it will automatically reflect the one previously set.
 If you only need part of default image configuration, you can choose to overwrite some of them (It does not support snapshot change.
 If you want to change the snapshot, delete the default configuration and change the snapshot after adding a new disk).
 Please check device name allocation rules to see [how data disk device name is allocated](../Virtual-Machines/Operation-Guide/Storage/Assign-Device-Name.md).

-9. Select Network: You need to select “VPC” and “Subnet”.
+9. Select Network: You need to select "VPC" and "Subnet".
 After selecting the subnet, check how many Instances can be created under this subnet.
-If there is no subnet available at present, create a new subnet at quick entrance and then select it from “Networking”.
+If there is no subnet available at present, create a new subnet at quick entrance and then select it from "Networking".
 For more information please see Virtual Private Cloud and Subnet section.

 	Select the corresponding created security group.
 The security group is a necessary option and can be created at the quick entrance (please refer to the Security Group Creation section for more details).
-After creation, select it from “Networking”.
+After creation, select it from "Networking".

 10. Select the EIP bandwidth: